baconchaney/baconchaney/README.md

 - 🔭 I’m currently working on [StagefrightsPlay](https://github.com/baconchaney/StagefrightsPlay)

+<h3 align="center">Here's some examples of websites I have designed/developed</h3>
+<p align="left"><a href="https://www.cookiedoughclub.co.uk/" target="_blank">Cookie Dough Club</a>.
+Built using Wordpress, I created the design following given by the customer and the logo they already had and built the custom theme from the ground up.
+A custom plugin was also created to extend the mix and match functionality provided by another plugin.</p>

+<p align="left"><a href="https://tunstallfinancialmanagement.co.uk/" target="_blank">Tunstall Financial Management</a>.
+I was sub-contracted by RHDC to develop a website for their customer.
+RHDC provided the design in flat Photoshop files and between us planned how the data would be structured.
+Again the website uses Wordpress as its CMS and the theme was developed from start to finish.</p>

 <h3 align="left">Connect with me:</h3>
 <p align="left">
 <a href="https://linkedin.com/in/chris-chaney" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="chris-chaney" height="30" width="40" /></a>